 String msgId = sendResult.getMessageId();

-After a message is queried out, you can view its basic properties, the download link of its message body, and its consumption status on the message’s details page.
+After querying a message, you can view its basic properties, body download link, and consumption status on the Message Details page.

-The delivery status is based on the consumer progress of each consumer ID.
-For detailed explanation, see the following table.
+The delivery status is calculated by RocketMQ based on the consumption progress of each group ID.
+The following table describes the delivery statuses.

-Note: The delivery status is only an estimation based on the consumer progress.
+Note: The delivery status is only an estimation based on the consumption progress.
 To get more detailed consumption information, use the message tracing function.
-With the message tracing function, you can view the complete trace of a message.
-For details, see Query message traces.
+The message tracing function displays the complete link of the message.
+For more information, see Query message traces.

 |Delivery status||Possible reasons|

-Note: The consumption verification function is used only to test a client’s consumption logic and does not affect the normal message receiving process.
-Therefore, the consumer status of the message does not change after the consumption verification.
+Note: The consumption verification function is only for verifying whether the consumption logic on the client is normal and does not affect a normal message receiving process, so consumption status and other information of the message does not change after clicking for consumption verification.

-- The condition for message-key-based query is the message key property set by the user.
+- The condition for query by message key is the message key property you set.

-- Only the latest 64 messages that meet the condition will be returned when you query by message key, so please make sure that the key you set is unique and has a distinctive service identification.
+- Only the most recent 64 messages that meet the condition can be returned in a query by message key.
+Therefore, we recommend that you set a key as unique as possible and make a service distinction.

 Message msg = new Message("Topic","*","Hello MQ".getBytes());

-* Set a key for each message.
-The key’s value represents the primary service attribute of the message, so please try to make it globally unique.
+* Set the key to be retrieved for each message.
+The key value represents the key attribute of the message.
+Set it as unique as possible.

-- Topic-based query is a range query for obtaining all messages meeting the time condition under a specified topic, so the message volume is large and it is recommended that you shorten the query interval to the greatest extent.
+- Query by topic is a range query for obtaining all messages meeting the time condition under the topic, so the number of retrieved messages is large and we recommend that you shorten the query interval to the greatest extent.

-- Topic-based query involves a large amount of data, so the result is usually displayed on multiple pages.
+- Query by topic involves a large amount of data, which is usually displayed on multiple pages.